lightning/bolts/03-transactions.md

     - MUST be subtracted from the `to_local` or `to_remote`
     outputs, as specified in [Fee Calculation](#fee-calculation).

+The sum of all `upfront_fee_msat` values for all offered HTLCs:
+  - before the commitment transaction outputs are determined:
+    - MUST be subtracted from the `to_local` and added to the `to_remote`

+The sum of all `upfront_fee_msat` values for all received HTLCs:
+  - before the commitment transaction outputs are determined:
+    - MUST be added to the `to_local` and subtracted from the `to_remote`

 The commitment transaction:
   - if the amount of the commitment transaction `to_local` output would be less than `dust_limit_satoshis` set by the transaction owner: